JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/SpotifyWebAPI/auth.md

 >**Client_Secret** Never use this in one of your client-side apps!!
 Keep it secret!
 >**Redirect URIs** Add "http://localhost", if you want full support for this API

-Now you can start with the User-authentication, Spotify provides 3 ways (4 if you consider different implementations):
+Now you can start with the user-authentication, Spotify provides 3 ways (4 if you consider different implementations):

 * [ImplicitGrantAuth](/SpotifyWebAPI/auth#implicitgrantauth) (**Recommended**, no server-side code needed)

-* [SecureAuthorizationCodeAuth](/SpotifyWebAPI/auth#secureauthorizationcodeauth) (**Recommended**, server-side code mandatory, most secure method.
+* [TokenSwapAuth](/SpotifyWebAPI/auth#tokenswapauth) (**Recommended**, server-side code mandatory, most secure method.
 The necessary code is shown here so you do not have to code it yourself.)

 * [AutorizationCodeAuth](/SpotifyWebAPI/auth#autorizationcodeauth) (Not recommended, server-side code needed, else it's unsecure)